 Comprehensive Evaluation Sample Clauses

 Comprehensive Evaluation.
 The Comprehensive evaluation is a growth-oriented, teacher/evaluator collaborative process that requires teachers to be evaluated on the eight (8) state criteria.
 A teacher must complete a Comprehensive evaluation once every six (6) years.
-During subsequent years, teachers will be evaluated on a Focused evaluation unless a comprehensive is requested by administration or the teacher.
+Subsequent years they will be evaluated on a Focused evaluation, unless they have received a Basic or Unsatisfactory rating on their final comprehensive summative evaluation.
+Then they shall continue using the Comprehensive evaluation for the following year.
+All teachers during their provisional status must be on the Comprehensive evaluation.

 AutoNDA by SimpleDocs